Many months ago, my elder brother sent me an article about how the Myers–Briggs Type Indicator (MBTI) is inaccurate.

 But paying attention to introverted feeling (Fi) can help us be more aware of our values and personal boundaries so that we can prevent ourselves from being taken advantage of.
 Also, paying attention to introverted sensing (Si) can help us be more aware of our bodily sensations and identify health problems before they become chronic illnesses.

 Just because your mind doesn’t like to use them doesn’t mean that you shouldn’t pay attention to them.
 They can provide valuable information and neglecting them might obstruct your growth.
 I have to deliberately ask myself how am I feeling and pay attention to my body on a daily basis to make sure that everything is okay.

 Conclusion: The Advantages and Disadvantages of MBTI

-Not only does MBTI help your in personal growth, it can also be used to improve relationships and reduce conflicts.
+Not only does MBTI help you in personal growth, but it can also be used to improve relationships and reduce conflicts.
 When you know how your family and friends tend to operate, you will be more forgiving and understanding them.

 Furthermore, when you are aware of other people’s cognitive functions, you can learn from them more intentionally and work with them better.
 For example, when I get stuck in my perspective (Ni), I will seek help from my INFP brother who loves to brainstorm ideas (Ne).
 He will open my mind to new perspectives.